 The Indianapolis 500 is one of the biggest racing events each year.
-More than 257,000 people can fill the seats outside of the 2.5-mile oval, while another 130,000 can be along the infield, making for a capacity of roughly 400,000 possible each year.
-There’s a reason why this even is labeled The Greatest Spectacle in Racing.
+More than 257,000 people can fill the seats outside of the 2.5-mile oval, while another 130,000 can be along the infield, making for a capacity of roughly 400,000 possible.
+There’s a reason why this event is labeled The Greatest Spectacle in Racing.

-There have been 15 drivers that have died while racing in the Indy 500 dating back to 1919.
-Eleven races involved accidents that that claimed at least one life of a driver.
+There have been 14 drivers that have died while racing in the Indy 500 dating back to 1919.
 Fortunately, it hasn’t happened since 1973 when Swede Savage ran over a patch of oil that caused him to hit the inside wall in turn four, which shot him back to the outside wall where he crashed once again.

 The next death occurred in 1929 when Bill Spence turned over in turn two on lap ten, throwing him from the car.
 He died en route to the hospital from a fractured skill.
 Four years later, both Mark Billman and Lester Sprangler died in 1933.